Electrotherapy: How CES Can Help With Anxiety

 Rest assured that CES is very far from Electroconvulsive Therapy or anything similar.

-How To Use A CES Device
+How to Use A CES Device

-It's always best to follow the directions of the device manufacturer.
 However, for those completely new to CES, we will provide a basic guideline on how to use these devices.
-This can help to provide a better understanding of what the process is like and how often and for how long you should use it.

 1. Get into a seated position